Dieumerci Mbokani

 Dieudonné "Dieumerci" Mbokani Bezua (born 22 November 1985) is a Congolese professional footballer who plays as a striker.
-He was captain of the DR Congo national football team.
+He was captain and is the all-time top goalscorer of the DR Congo national football team.

 He has previously played for TP Mazembe, Anderlecht, VfL Wolfsburg, Monaco, Standard Liège, Norwich City, Hull City, Dynamo Kyiv, Al-Kuwait and Beveren.

 Club career

 Mbokani began his career at local side Bel'or and was a league topscorer in the 2004 season with 16 goals.
 Then he moved to TP Mazembe.

 In the 2006–07 season, he made nine appearances for Anderlecht and scored four goals, including a hat-trick against Beveren on 7 May 2007.
 In 2007, he joined Standard de Liège and scored 35 goals in 81 league appearances.

 On 30 July 2010, Mbokani signed a deal with French side AS Monaco, after spurning reported interest from Liverpool, for a fee in the region of €7 million.

 After failing to impress in Ligue 1, on 9 August 2011, he signed a contract with Anderlecht for a reported fee of €3 million, stating that he looked forward to playing together again with his friend Milan Jovanović.
 The start of his spell at Anderlecht was dramatic, first injuring himself during one of his first training sessions, meaning he would be sidelined for at least two months.

 On 21 June 2013, Mbokani officially signed a contract with the Ukrainian club FC Dynamo Kyiv.
 On 14 July 2013, he scored his first goal in the very first game of the Ukrainian Premier League against Volyn Lutsk during the first half, which ended 1–1.

 On 31 August 2015, Mbokani was loaned out to English club Norwich City.

 On 31 August 2016, Mbokani was loaned out to English club Hull City.

 Mbokani made his debut on 17 September 2016 when he came off the bench, after 77-minutes, as a replacement for Abel Hernández in a 4–1 loss at home to Arsenal.

 On 20 June 2017, Mbokani was close to completing a transfer to Greek powerhouse Olympiacos but the deal did not ultimately go ahead as the player failed his medical.

 In August 2018 he signed a one-year contract with Belgian club Royal Antwerp.
 He extended his contract with the club in June 2019.

 On 14 August 2023, Armenian Premier League Noah announced the signing of Mbokani.